-The types of primary liver cancer come from the different kinds of cells that make-up the liver.
+The different types of primary liver cancer originate from the various cells that make up the liver.
 Primary liver cancer can start as a single lump growing in the liver, or it can start in many places within the liver at the same time.
 People with severe liver damage are more likely to have multiple cancer growth sites.
-Types of primary liver cancer are:
+The main types of primary liver cancer are:

-- Hepatoblastoma: This is a very rare type of liver cancer.
-It is usually seen in children under the age of 4.
-With surgery and chemotherapy, the outlook for this type of cancer can be very good.
-With early treatment, the survival rate can be 90 percent.
+Hepatoblastoma is an extremely rare type of liver cancer.
+It’s nearly always found in children, especially those under age 3.
+With surgery and chemotherapy, the outlook for people with this type of cancer can be very good.
+When hepatoblastoma is detected in the early stages, the survival rate is higher than 90 percent.

 - abdominal discomfort, pain, and tenderness